jaimebw/jaimebw.github.io/aboutme.md

 During these two last years, apart from studying my BSc and my MSc, I've been working in data science related topics in aviation and air traffic control subjects.

 Speaking about what I like to do in my free time, I love to try new things and to travel.
 My main interests are:
-* Sports: Climbing and skiing
+* 🏋🏻 Sports: Climbing and skiing
-* Music : King Krule and Frank Ocena
+* 🎹 Music : King Krule and Frank Ocean
-* Video recording
+* 🎬 Video recording
-* Learning languages
+* ⛩ Learning languages
-* And anything related to mountain activities
+* 🗻 And anything related to mountain activities